m040601/my-awesome-stars/README.md

 - [courses](https://github.com/DataScienceSpecialization/courses) - Course materials for the Data Science Specialization: https://www.coursera.org/specialization/jhudatascience/1
 - [grunticon](https://github.com/filamentgroup/grunticon) - A mystical CSS icon solution.
 - [screenfull.js](https://github.com/sindresorhus/screenfull.js) - Simple wrapper for cross-browser usage of the JavaScript Fullscreen API
-- [readium-js-viewer](https://github.com/readium/readium-js-viewer) - ReadiumJS viewer: default web app for Readium.js library
+- [readium-js-viewer](https://github.com/readium/readium-js-viewer) - 👁 ReadiumJS viewer: default web app for Readium.js library
 - [data-science-at-the-command-line](https://github.com/jeroenjanssens/data-science-at-the-command-line) - Data Science at the Command Line
 - [rumex](https://github.com/itbayer/rumex) - github Homepage Baukasten.
 Internetseite erstellen mit pandoc's markdown, make und ein bisschen Perl.
 - [upton](https://github.com/propublica/upton) - A batteries-included framework for easy web-scraping.
 Just add CSS!
 (Or do more.)
 - [pipe2py](https://github.com/ggaughan/pipe2py) - A project to compile Yahoo!
 Pipes into Python (see it hosted on Google App Engine: http://pipes-engine.appspot.com)
 - [jekyll-site](https://github.com/noamross/jekyll-site) - Pre-jekyll-processed website
-- [labnotebook](https://github.com/cboettig/labnotebook) - Source code and version history for my online lab notebook
+- [labnotebook](https://github.com/cboettig/labnotebook) - :notebook: Source code and version history for my online lab notebook
 - [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX) - Convert PDF to HTML without losing text or format.
-- [Capitol-Words](https://github.com/propublica/Capitol-Words) - Scraping, parsing and indexing the daily Congressional Record to support phrase search over time, and by legislator and date
 - [BookJS](https://github.com/booktype/BookJS) - BookJS is a Javascript library that can be included in HTML files to render the contents of the HTML to pages that can be printed to PDF using CSS Regions.
 It requires a browser with support for CSS Regions, an experimental feature.
 - [article.css](https://github.com/ewancarr/article.css) - Replacing LaTeX with HTML + CSS
 - [website](https://github.com/wcaleb/website) - These are the plain text files used to produce my personal website with pandoc and a bash shell script called pansite.